-A S.W.O.T. analysis identifies and lists the firm's strengths, weaknesses, opportunities, and threats.
+Feedback: A S.W.O.T. analysis identifies and lists the firm's strengths, weaknesses, opportunities, and threats.

-Learning Objective: 02-07 Be familiar with the text's framework for marketing strategy planning.
+265. Which of the following statements about S.W.O.T. analysis is true?

-- A. It is a useful aid for identifying relevant screening criteria and for zeroing in on a feasible strategy. - B. S.W.O.T. is simply an abbreviation for the first letters of the words: strengths, weaknesses, opportunities, and threats. - C. It identifies and lists the firm's strengths and weaknesses and its opportunities and threats. - D. It helps managers focus on a strategy that takes advantage of the firm's strengths and opportunities while avoiding its weaknesses and threats to its success. - E. All of these statements about S.W.O.T. analysis are true.
+A. It is a useful aid for identifying relevant screening criteria and for zeroing in on a feasible strategy.

+B. S.W.O.T. is simply an abbreviation for the first letters of the words: strengths, weaknesses, opportunities, and threats.

+C. It identifies and lists the firm's strengths and weaknesses and its opportunities and threats.

+D. It helps managers focus on a strategy that takes advantage of the firm's strengths and opportunities while avoiding its weaknesses and threats to its success.

+E. All of these statements about S.W.O.T. analysis are true.

-A S.W.O.T. analysis identifies and lists the firm's strengths, weaknesses, opportunities, and threats.
+Feedback: A S.W.O.T. analysis identifies and lists the firm's strengths, weaknesses, opportunities, and threats.
 All these statements about S.W.O.T analysis are true.